ahipoki/Shogi/README.md

 A personal project.
-A way to play + practice shogi
+Currently a 2 player game